graphops/docs/docs/launchpad/chain-philosophy.md

 ### Using launchpad-charts with launchpad-namespaces only

-As a user, you have the flexibility to choose whether or not to utilize the launchpad-starter repository.
+As a user, you have the flexibility to choose whether or not to utilize the `launchpad-starter` repository.

-If you decide not to use it, you can create your own repository that includes a straightforward `helmfile.yaml` file, which will orchestrate the execution of various launchpad-namespaces that align with your specific requirements.
+If you decide not to use it, you can create your own repository that includes a straightforward `helmfile.yaml` file, which will orchestrate the execution of various `launchpad-namespaces` that align with your specific requirements.
 An illustrative example can be found in [`sample.helmfile.yaml`](https://github.com/graphops/launchpad-starter/blob/main/sample.helmfile.yaml).

-By opting out of launchpad-starter, you are essentially choosing not to leverage:
+By opting out of `launchpad-starter`, you are essentially choosing not to leverage:

 - Taskfile definitions that encompass commonly utilized tasks
 - The automated process that installs all essential local tool dependencies on your personal machine